We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Cashews are generally a safe addition to most people’s diets.

 Keep in mind that roasted or salted cashews can contain high levels of added oils or salt.
 For this reason, it may be best to opt for unsalted dry roasted or “raw” (unroasted) varieties instead.

 Some research suggests that roasted cashews may contain higher levels of health-promoting antioxidants than unroasted cashews.
 Consider roasting unroasted cashews yourself at home without extra oils (

 To do so, simply spread your unroasted cashews in one layer on a baking tray.
 Then, dry roast them at 350°F (188°C) on the middle rack of your oven for 8–15 minutes.
 Remember to stir the cashews in 3–5-minute intervals to avoid burning.

 Alternatively, toss your cashews in a skillet over medium heat for 3–5 minutes, or until the cashews become slightly brown.

 Finally, cashews are classified as tree nuts.
 Therefore, people allergic to tree nuts, such as almonds, Brazil nuts, pecans, pistachios, walnuts, or hazelnuts, may have a higher risk of also being allergic to cashews.

 Cashews are generally considered safe.
-For most benefits, consider purchasing unroasted (sold as “raw), unsalted cashews and soaking them before eating, whenever possible.
+For more benefits, consider purchasing unroasted (sold as “raw”) unsalted cashews and roasting them yourself before eating.
 Dry roasting cashews improves the antioxidant activity.

 Cashews are rich in fiber, protein, and healthy fats.
 They also contain a variety of vitamins, minerals, and health-protective beneficial plant compounds.

 Similarly to nuts, cashews may promote weight loss, blood sugar control, and heart health.
 However, there’s less research on cashews than on other nuts.
 Therefore, more cashew-specific studies are needed to confirm these benefits.

 That said, there are little downsides to adding more cashews to your diet.
 Just remember to pick unsalted dry roasted or unroasted varieties whenever possible.